Bottle Collections For UK Businesses

 The government has set targets for businesses to recycle 50 per cent of their waste by 2020.
 Scotland aims to recycle seventy per cent by 2025.
 However, unlike in the UK, this isn’t easy to monitor and guarantee, so companies can choose to outsource their recycling.
 In addition, many of them will have to deal with unreliable service providers.

-The concept behind the new technology behind reverse vending machines for bottle collections is simple: a bottle collection machine encourages consumers to return used bottles and cans and receive store credit.
+The concept behind the new technology of reverse vending machines for bottle collections is simple: a bottle collection machine encourages consumers to return used bottles and cans and receive store credit.
 These machines have already been installed in 38 countries worldwide, increasing return rates by 98 per cent.
-According to Tomra, a Norwegian multinational recycling solutions company, UK businesses can expect to recycle 43 per cent of their plastic bottles every year.
+According to Tomra, a Norwegian multinational recycling solutions company, UK businesses can expect to recycle 43 per cent of their plastic bottles annually.

-Reverse vending machines are highly efficient recycling machines that make recycling beverage containers convenient.
+Reverse vending machines are highly efficient, making recycling beverage containers convenient.
 Reverse vending machines encourage consumers to deposit their used beverage containers for a reward, either monetary or non-monetary.
-They also help protect the environment by preventing beverage containers from being disposed of in landfills.
+They also help protect the environment by preventing disposal of beverage containers in landfills.
 This technology has made it possible for recycling to become as easy as buying a water bottle.

 The technology behind a Reverse Vending Machine is quite simple.
 Instead of recycling used beverage containers, the machines accept empty containers and selectively reject them.
 With its software and onboard sensors, the reverse vending machines identify the type of packaging and sort them accordingly.
 Empty containers are moved to a specific storage area, and refillable containers are deposited in separate bins.
 This way, you are increasing the rate of recycling simultaneously.

-The UK government is introducing debit return schemes for bottle collections to encourage the recycling of plastic bottles and cans.
+The UK government is introducing debit return schemes for bottle collections to encourage recycling plastic bottles and cans.

 These schemes have been proven to increase recycling rates and reduce littering by reducing carbon waste and allowing consumers to recover a portion of the deposit when they return a refilled bottle.
 A Deposit Return Scheme is simple but effective.
 The first step involves implementing a scheme in the consumer’s area.
 This will encourage consumers to return bottles and cans to earn points and receive rewards.
-Many UK retailers have signed up for these schemes, either permanent or trial.
+Many UK retailers have signed up for either permanent or trial schemes.

 These schemes encourage more traffic to retail outlets and help improve recycling in the UK.
 Suppliers should support deposit return schemes by using recyclable materials such as plastic bottles and glass.
 However, it is unclear how long the scheme will last.
 It’s important to note that this scheme isn’t the only option for the UK.
 Major retailers and municipalities in the EU and Scandinavia have embraced deposit return schemes.

 The government has not yet decided whether the scheme should be introduced.
-Defra has said that the scheme will be considered alongside the government’s 25 Year Environment Plan.
+Defra said the scheme would be considered alongside the government’s 25-Year Environment Plan.
 While the government has asked for evidence on the scheme’s details, it is likely to look at other methods to boost recycling rates.
 For now, the UK government is seeking public opinion on bottle DRS.
 This scheme will be rolled out by 2024.
 A deposit return scheme is a method of encouraging consumers to recycle drinks containers.

-By charging a small deposit on beverage containers, consumers can get their money back when they return the bottles.
+Consumers can get their money back when they return the bottles by charging a small deposit on beverage containers.
 Many deposit return schemes are automated, and the retailer acts as the return point.
 It is estimated that between 80% and 95% of plastic bottles are recycled.
 Businesses can also use the funds collected by a Deposit Return Scheme for bottle collections.
 Costs The cost of bottle collections will increase the prices of drinks containers, but consumers will get back a certain amount if they return the container.